The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Introduction

 In particular, if $\phi:\Sigma^2\rightarrow\R^n$ is the inversion of a complete minimal surface $\vec{\Psi}:\Sigma^2\setminus\ens{p_1,\cdots,p_m}\rightarrow\R^n$ with finite total curvature, for all $j=1,\cdots,m$, we have

-\end{theorem} From this, the $\epsilon$-regularity of the bubble tree convergence in \eqref{quantization} allows one to pass to the limit in the first residue of inverted surfaces, thanks of the strong convergence in $C^l_{\mathrm{loc}}$ for all $l\in\N$ outside of a number finite set of points.
-As we can further improve the quantization theorem thanks of the classification of branched Willmore spheres, anticipating on the next subsections, we have the following.
+\end{theorem} From this, the $\epsilon$-regularity of the bubble tree convergence in \eqref{quantization} allows one to pass to the limit in the first residue of inverted surfaces, thanks to the strong convergence in $C^l_{\mathrm{loc}}$ for all $l\in\N$ outside of a number finite set of points.
+As we can further improve the quantization theorem thanks to the classification of branched Willmore spheres, anticipating on the next subsections, we have the following.

 \begin{theorem} Let $\{\phi_k\}_{k\in\N}$ be a sequence of Willmore immersions of a closed surface $\Sigma^2$ to $\R^n$.
 Assume that

 and that the conformal class of $\{\phi_k^\ast g_{\R^n}\}_{k\in\N}$ remains within a compact sub-domain of the moduli space of $\Sigma^2$.
 Then, modulo extraction of a subsequence, the following energy identity holds